Robust and Resource Efficient Identification of Shallow Neural Networks by Fewest Samples: Introduction and main results

-The approaches based on the approximation \eqref{passivelearn}, e.g., both the principal Hessian directions \cite{kli92} and the recent one in \cite{jasean} for third order tensors, {may} suffer from a significant drawback: they are based on the decomposition of {\it one single instance matrix/tensor}, which is the empirical approximation to the expected value of (higher order) weak derivatives.
-In fact, it is well known that spectral and tensor decompositions are in general unstable processes, unless spectral gaps and well-conditioning are guaranteed \cite{st90}.
-The error estimates appearing in \cite{kli92,jasean} look very similar, see, e.g., \cite[Theorem 4.1]{kli92} and \cite[Theorem 3, formula (12) or Lemma 9, Lemma 10]{jasean}, and contain inverse proportional terms with respect to eigenvalues or tensor coefficients {(with higher order power in the case of tensors)}, on which no control can be provided, unless one assumes well-conditioning a priori.
-In other words, if the one matrix/tensor at hand happens to have unstable decomposition, then one is simply left with bad luck.
-One may argue that this situation may generically not occur, but no proof is provided so far.\\ Another drawback of \cite{kli92}, as mentioned above, is that the approach via principal Hessian directions cannot deal with non-orthogonal weights.
+Another drawback of \cite{kli92}, as mentioned above, is that the approach via principal Hessian directions cannot deal with non-orthogonal weights.
 In the paper \cite{jasean} the authors claim that, while a matrix decomposition is only identifiable up to orthogonal components, tensors can have identifiable non-orthogonal components and use this argument to motivate the necessity of the complexity and potential higher instability of third order tensors.
 Unfortunately, the low-rank tensor decomposition problem is usually not well-posed \cite{deli08}.
 (This is based on the result that there are rank-$(r+1)$ tensors in the closure of rank-$r$ tensors.)
 Nonetheless, in certain regimes and under certain assumptions, also for $m$-rank tensors with $m >d$ and without assumptions of near-orthonormality, it is uniquely solvable.
-A very helpful characterization of the regime where tensor decomposition is a well-posed problem can be given in terms of the generic rank $r_{gen}(d,s)$: if $m \leq r_{gen}(d,s) := \frac{1}{d+1}\left ( \right ) $ then with the exception of nongeneric cases, every $m$-rank $s$-tensor in $\mathbb R^d$ has a unique rank-$m$ decomposition (up to rescaling); moreover there are algorithms to find such a decomposition, mainly based on algebraic methods \cite{chci02,me06,oeot13}, whose stability under perturbation is presently not known.
+A very helpful characterization of the regime where tensor decomposition is a well-posed problem can be given in terms of the generic rank $r_{gen}(d,s)$: if $m \leq r_{gen}(d,s) := \frac{1}{d+1}{d+s\choose s}$ then with the exception of nongeneric cases, every $m$-rank $s$-tensor in $\mathbb R^d$ has a unique rank-$m$ decomposition (up to rescaling); moreover there are algorithms to find such a decomposition, mainly based on algebraic methods \cite{chci02,me06,oeot13}, whose stability under perturbation is presently not known.